scottbarnesg/smart_sec_cam/README.md

     * Workaround: Create two client instances, one to render and one to write video to a file
 2. Data is not encrypted in transit:
     * Workaround: None
-3. No API authentication:
-    * Workaround: None

 NOTE: This application has only been tested on Ubuntu 16.04 and 18.04.
 Other OS's may not be compatible

 ## Contributing
 Feel free to contact me if you are interested in contributing.
 A list of known issues is available to be worked.